MellieDee/team-profile-generator/README.md

 ## **Installation**
 ***
 Ensure you have Node installed.</br>Fork the repo.</br>Clone to local directory.</br>Install npm package: from command line, in the main program directory, type: npm install.</br>Program runs from the index.js file: from command line, in the main program directory, type: node index.
-(Also uses inquirer and node fs dependencies which are called in the code.)
+(Also uses inquirer, node fs and jest dependencies which are called in the code.
+If don't already have Jest, will need to add that, too.)

 &nbsp;